Methadone Dosage: How Much Methadone Can One Take At Once?

 Methadone can be very useful for opioid addicts to help get off of dangerous opioids, such as heroin.
 However, when this drug is used as replacement therapy, it needs to be used very carefully.
 The correct doses must be used.
 Otherwise, this drug itself can cause many problems.
 This article will provide information about the average Methadone doses that you should use for this drug.
-The information that you learn in this article can be beneficial for making sure that you are taking the correct Methadone Dose and not overdoing it.
+The information in this article can be beneficial for making sure that one is taking the correct Methadone dose and not overdoing it.

 About Methadone Dosage in General

 Patients who are beginning to take Methadone should be given a low dosage on their first day.
 The first dosage should be between 10-30mg.
 If the patient has not used opioids recently, then the dose should not be higher than 10-20 mg.
 It is essential not to make the first dosage too strong to prevent the Methadone overdose.
 Overdoses have occurred for the first dose at 40-60mg.
 So, the first dose should never be more than 30 mg.

 The typical Methadone dose or the average methadone dose for the first one is around 20 mg.
 After the first one, the dosage amount can be gradually scaled up by 5-10 mg every three days.
 The maintenance dose is typically between 60-120 mg.

 The maximum safe maintenance dosage is between 60-120 mg.
 But it takes time to build up to this dose.
 Doses should be lower to start out with.
 The highest dose of Methadone that should be used for replacement therapy when treating severe opioid addiction is 160 mg.
 60 mg is on the lower end for maintenance dosage.
 However, the lowest dose of Methadone is about 10 mg.